ACLS fellow John Murphy leading a tour of his exhibition.

-In the 2012-13 competition year, ACLS made awards totaling $15.3 million to more than 300 scholars selected from 4,200 submitted applications.
+In the 2014-15 competition year, ACLS made awards totaling over $16 million to nearly 350 scholars selected from more than 3,500 submitted applications.
 Select a program from the listings below to view new and recent awardees, project descriptions, and recipient profiles for that program.

 ACLS Collaborative Research Fellowships